mvw/hackerrank/Functional Programming/Interpreter and Compilers/While Language/README.md

 cur := 0
 ```

-then gives the syntax tree
+is turned into the syntax tree

 ```erlang
 Tree={semicolon,